-The City of Durham’s Small Business Advisory Committee provide an array of programs and services targeted to small businesses, such as business plan and marketing strategy development, financing, management skills training, and business counseling.
-The Office of Economic and Workforce Development connects prospective and existing small businesses and entrepreneurs directly to those member organizations focused primarily on technical assistance.
+The City of Durham’s Small Business Advisory Committee provide programs and services for small businesses, such as business plans and marketing strategies, financing, management skills training, and business counseling.
+The Office of Economic and Workforce Development connects up-and-coming and existing small businesses directly to member organizations focused on technical assistance.

-The North Carolina Military Business Center is a business development entity of the North Carolina Community College System.
-The mission of the NCMBC is to leverage military and other federal business opportunities to expand the economy, grow jobs and improve quality of life in North Carolina.
+The North Carolina Military Business Center is a business development group in the North Carolina Community College System.
+The mission of the NCMBC is to use military and other federal business opportunities to grow the economy, create jobs and improve quality of life in North Carolina.

-The nonprofit Center for Community Self-Help (or Self-Help), combines several organizations that together provide financing, technical support, consumer financial services and advocacy for those left out of the economic mainstream.
+The nonprofit Center for Community Self-Help (or Self-Help), combines a few organizations so they can provide financing, technical support, consumer financial services and advocacy for those left out of the economic mainstream.

-Triangle ArtWorks is based on the belief that a vibrant creative region is one in which creative people are not only appreciated for their work, but paid for their work and considered a valid, important economic segment.
+Triangle ArtWorks is based on the belief that a vibrant creative region is one in which creative people are not only appreciated for their work, but paid for their work and considered a valid, important part of the economy.
 Triangle ArtWorks is making it easier to find the connections, education, promotion, and other resources and support that the creative community in this disconnected region needs to not just survive, but thrive.
 This is a new, business-centric way of supporting the visual and performing arts and creative industries.

 The mission of the Women’s Business Center of North Carolina is to promote economic self-sufficiency for all women in North Carolina through entrepreneurship.